Survey Finds 70 Percent of IT Executives Worried About Employees Using Consumer-Oriented Chat Apps for Business Communication

 About Infinite Convergence:

 Infinite Convergence provides innovative messaging and mobility solutions and next-generation wireless communication technologies to mobile operators and enterprises.
 Currently supporting more than 500 million subscribers globally, Infinite Convergence offers a complete range of scalable Enterprise Messaging Services, Rich Communication Suite, Converged Messaging, Public Safety Messaging, SMS, MMS, and Gateway solutions for businesses and Tier 1 wireless operators globally.
-Headquartered outside Chicago, Infinite Convergence has a business presence in the USA, Germany, India and Singapore.
+Headquartered outside Chicago, Infinite Convergence has a business presence in the USA, Germany, United Kingdom, India and Singapore.
 Infinite Convergence Solution is a wholly owned subsidiary of Infinite Computer Solutions.

 For more information, visit www.infinite-convergence.com.